 VSP was founded by a group of optometrists in September 1955 and, for more than 60 years, has focused on providing comprehensive vision insurance coverage.
 VSP covers more than 88 million members worldwide and offers a variety of coverage options for those looking to make sure they can maintain their eye health.

-The cost of a vision insurance plan will vary depending on a number of factors, including your age, the state where you live, and whether you buy individual coverage, family coverage, or purchase a plan through an employer.
-Individual plan options start as low as $13 per month, but choosing optional add-ons such as the VSP Laser Vision Care Program benefit will increase your monthly premiums.
+The cost of an individual vision insurance plan will vary depending on a number of factors, including the state where you live and whether you buy a 1-person, 2-person plan, or a family plan.
+Individual plan options start as low as $13 per month.

 Meanwhile, monthly premiums for employer-sponsored VSP plans range in price, depending on the plan option you select and whether you’re insuring just yourself or need a family plan.